nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/Leetcode/24/README.md

    - Return `newHead` which points to the new head of the swapped list.

 This method efficiently swaps adjacent nodes while preserving the overall structure of the linked list.

+      Time Complexity: O(n) where n is the number of nodes in the linked list.
+      Space Complexity: O(1) as operations are done in place.